Physalis peruviana: Description

 P. peruviana is an annual in temperate locations, but a perennial in the tropics.
-As a perennial, it develops into a diffusely branched shrub reaching 1–1.6 m in height, with spreading branches and velvety, heart-shaped leaves.
-The hermaphrodite flowers are bell-shaped and drooping, 15–20 mm across, yellow with purple-brown spots internally.
+As a perennial, it develops into a diffusely branched shrub reaching 1-1.6 m in height, with spreading branches and velvety, heart-shaped leaves.
+The hermaphrodite flowers are bell-shaped and drooping, 15-20 mm across, and yellow with purple-brown internal spots.
 After the flower falls, the calyx expands, ultimately forming a beige husk fully enclosing the fruit.